Sending Docs Checklist for Business Entity Tax Returns

 • You send us your tax stuff and we alert you through an email and a text message that it is received.

-• Your file is assigned to a two-person team based on legacy for returning clients, or type and complexity for new clients.
+• Your electronic file is assigned to a two-person team based on legacy for returning clients, or type and complexity for new clients.
 We also alert you with an email and a text message.

-Tax Preparation
+Tax Return Preparation

 • If there are questions or clarifications needed, your Tax Accountant contacts you via email or telephone call.
 You are also alerted with a text message.
 We try to only have one point of contact (or one throat to choke) so communications are efficient for you.

-Tax Return Review and Filing
+Tax Return Review

-• If your tax returns are ready for review, we send a summary email highlighting concerns or questions, upload a PDF copy to Sharefile and alert you with a text message.
+• If your tax returns are ready for review, we send a summary email highlighting concerns or questions, upload a PDF copy to ShareFile and alert you with a text message.
 In the homestretch now!

-We get the same notifications CCd to us and alert you with a text message.
+About 2-3 days after eFiling you will receive emails from our tax software (UltraTax) letting you know that your tax returns have been received.
+It is common for states to accept your tax returns before the IRS.
+We get the same notifications CCd to us and alert you with a text message as well.
 We monitor the acceptance of your tax returns, and follow up with the taxing agencies after 72 hours if an acceptance notification is not received.

 In Closing